Add a way to test an installed version of Gammalib

 More tests and asserts could be added easily, but this would duplicate what’s written in the `tests` folder.

-#5 Updated by Knödlseder Jürgen over 6 years ago
+#5 Updated by Knödlseder Jürgen about 7 years ago

 - Assigned To changed from Deil Christoph to Knödlseder Jürgen